qaraluch/arch-bootstrap/README.md

 ## Credists

-Many thanks to LukeSmithXYZ for inspirations.
+Many thanks to LukeSmithxyz for inspirations.

 ## License